 The UCSB Open Access Fund Pilot Program supports UCSB authors who want to make their research free to all readers immediately upon publication.
 Eligible authors will be reimbursed up to $3,000 for open access publishing fees in scholarly peer reviewed fully open access publications.
 More information is available here.

 Schedule a 15-minute presentation, on a trend in academic publishing, for your department, organization, or small group.
-Longer presentations can be arranged upon request.
+Longer and tailored presentations can be arranged upon request.
 Request a presentation

 - eScholarship - This presentation covers the benefits of publishing with eScholarship and an overview of eScholarship's core services - previously published works, academic unit collections, open access journals, and electronic theses and dissertations (ETDs).